 - ReTrak extending ethernet cable.
 For those moments when the hotel ethernet is far superior to the WiFi!

 - USB re-chargeable LED torch.
 A decent torch is essential and this is great – LED powered, it’s extremely bright.
 It has different lighting options and, when you take the end-cap off, it has a male USB connector for quick charging.

-As the bottom section is just a jumble of items, it’s not something I can number, so here is a list of what’s included…
+As the bottom section is just a jumble of items, it’s not something I can easily number individual, so here is a list based on which part they’re in…

 - Jetpack power bank.
 Made by Jackery this is a 6000mAh power bank with a built-in torch.
 Nicely portable and convenient.

 - Roku Express remote control.

 - GP Charge Anyway.
 This is a combined power bank and battery charger, which make it incredibly handy.
 All of the remote controls, etc, that I carry have their batteries removed for lightness and then I use them from here, when required.

 - Logitech R500 Presenter.
 Great for presentations or, at team meetups, where we’re doing group calls, this is a laser pointer and remote presenter.
 Unlike cheaper alternatives, this allows you to re-program the buttons (so I use it, for example, to toggle the mute in Zoom for those groups chats I mentioned).
 To protect it, it’s stored in a hard case.

 - TP-Link travel router.
 This is new to my bag and is a great solution when travelling.
 The router will operate in different ways but I use it simply to connect to the hotel/AirBnB WiFi and then all my devices connect to the router – this saved you having, each time you travel, having to set WiFi up on all your various devices.